VishnuGettam/Snowflake-Clone-Swap/README.md

 # Clone  :

-1.Which helps to clone metadata of one table/schema/database to another uses the same storage layer .
+1.clone metadata of one table/schema/database to another uses the same storage layer .

 2.Any kind of time travel historical infomation will be lost in cloned object .